codurance/site/_posts/2014-12-06-life-as-an-apprentice.md

 First, the obligatory self-introduction.

 My name is Toby and I joined Codurance in September this year.
-I was a recent graduate of Makers Academy (a 12 week software development boot camp) and had said ‘goodbye’ to a seven year career in the not for profit sector.
+I was a recent graduate of [Makers Academy](http://www.makersacademy.com) (a 12 week software development boot camp) and had said ‘goodbye’ to a seven year career in the not for profit sector.
 In addition, I was a brand new, first-time Dad.

 So here I was, my life pretty much turned upside down (in a good way of course!) and about to turn my hobby into a new career.

 ### Finding Codurance

-I came across Codurance when browsing an issue of the London Ruby User Group newsletter.
-The moment I read the Codurances recruitment advert, I knew I wanted to work there.
+I came across Codurance when browsing an issue of the [London Ruby User Group](http://lrug.org) newsletter.
+The moment I read Codurance's recruitment advert, I knew I wanted to work there.
 This wasn’t your typical software company.
 This was a group of people that really cared about how they crafted code.
 These were craftsman.
 I knew if I got to join the team I would be learning from the some great and well-respected software developers.

 The technical test was a lot of fun.
 My code was far from perfect, but I learnt an awful lot in the process.
-Somehow, I must of managed to demonstrate an understanding of the fundamentals and was called in for a pairing session.
+Somehow, I must of managed to demonstrate an understanding of the fundamentals and was called in for a pairing session with Codurance co-founder Sandro Mancuso.

 To say I was nervous, was an understatement.
-I had read up a fair amount about Sandro and his professional mugshot - a classic conference speaking action shot, equipped with head microphone - was enough to get me into a whirlwind of self doubt.
+I had read up a fair amount about Sandro.
+His professional mugshot &mdash; a classic conference speaking pose, complete with head microphone &mdash; was enough to get me into a whirlwind of self doubt.
 Will I make the grade?
 Is he going to shoot me down?
 Do I fit the profile ?
 Will my ‘software boot camp’ experience be enough?.

 A few days later, I was both surprised and thrilled that I got the email with an offer to come on board.
 I couldn’t believe I had made it this far.